 Ask the right questions, hire the right law firm web designer

-This list consists of only the regular issues I see with new law firm websites.
+This list consists of only the regular issues I see with new websites from law firms.
 There’s a lot more to look out for, so trust your gut and don’t be afraid to ask about anything you’re unsure about.
 Your law firm’s website—and the future of your brand—depends on asking the right questions of potential web designers up-front.

 Casey Meraz is the founder of Juris Digital, a law firm website design and SEO company.
 Casey is the author of How To Perform The Ultimate Local SEO Audit, and is passionate about helping law firms increase their book of business through effective digital marketing.
 Over the past ten years, Casey has helped hundreds of lawyers grow their businesses through online marketing.